 - PSA Application for White Collar Services

 Is an Enterprise PSA Solution Right For Me?

 It depends.
 The best place to start is really understanding the different types of project management software that exist.
 According to SPI Research, 85% of the top professional services organizations use Enterprise PSA solutions.
 However, it is common to see confusion around the vague category of project management technology.
-Even Gartner has bucketed project management, PPM and PSA together.
+Even Gartner has bucketed project management, project portfolio management (PPM) and professional services automation (PSA) together.

 Category 1: Project Management Software